microsoft/azuredatastudio/extensions/kusto/readme.md

 - Connect to Azure Data Explorer anywhere.
 - Searchable object explorer view for database objects.
 - Query authoring and editing with Intellisense and syntax highlighting.
-- Create a Jupyter notebook with Kusto.
+- Create a notebook with Kusto.
 - View query results and save to CSV, JSON, XML, Excel, or as a chart.

 For more information, see the [Kusto extension for Azure Data Studio documentation](https://go.microsoft.com/fwlink/?linkid=2129918).